 As a data analyst, you’ll probably run into some lines of python now and then even if you’re not using it every day.
 Use the below reference sheets, dictionary and style guide to quickly write and edit in python.
 We also included some cheat sheets for pandas, the popular software used in conjunction with python to manipulate tables.

 - Python style guide

 So there you have it: one single resource with all of your statistical, coding and data visualization needs.
 Here’s to discovering your business insights even faster.

 In a tech field like data analysis, the tools of the trade are always evolving.
 Stay up-to-date on data news and development to keep your skills sharp and take advantage of all the latest technology.

 Do you have your own favorite data tricks and shortcuts?
 Help out your fellow analysts and numbers nerds by sharing them with @thinkful on twitter.

-And if you’re a self-taught analyst who’s ready to move up in the field, we recommend taking a structured Data Analysis course.
+And if you’re a self-taught analyst who’s ready to move up in the field, we recommend taking a structured Data Analytics course.
 There’s a whole world of free guides, hacks and tutorials online that can help you pick up the basics.
 But in order to see all of these tools work together and use them efficiently in a business context, you’ll need a curriculum, experienced instructor, and personal mentor.
 We’ll give you all of the above, and you’ll owe us $0 until you’re hired.